kabir/yaml-alias-expander/README.md

 java -jar /path/to/yaml-alias-expander-x.y.z.jar /path/to/input.yml /path/to/output.yml
 ```

+In the input file, keys that contain an anchor need to start with `x-`.
+An input file
-An input file with aliases that looks like:
+with anchors and aliases that looks like:
 ```
-defaults: &default-child-contents
+x-defaults: &default-child-contents
   entries:
     - name: echo
       run: echo ${MY_VAR}
       # 'on' needs to be quoted, or the processor will translate it to 'true'
       "on": production
+x-more: &more
+      more: and more

 name: My example
 children: